thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 # MQTT Sparkplug implementation for Node-Red

-MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to act as a [Sparkplug complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.
+MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.

 The nodes handles most of the protocol specific messages.